When is the best time to install a boiler? Let’s find out

 How long does a boiler last?

 The average life expectancy spans between 10 and 15 years for both a condensed and a combi boiler.
 To ensure your boiler lasts long as possible, it’s wise to arrange a boiler service at least once a year.

 A Gas Safe registered engineer should carry this out.
-Investing in a service or boiler replacement may cost money; however, ensuring the efficient and safe running of your boiler for the lengthiest time possible will save you money in the long run.
+Investing in the cost of a boiler service or boiler replacement may cost money; however, ensuring the efficient and safe running of your boiler for the lengthiest time possible will save you money in the long run.

 If your boiler is on the way out, you will likely notice a difference in the heating production in the household and your boiler screen will often feature warning signs.

 Should I compare boiler installation quotes?

 It is always a good idea to compare boiler quotes.
 Shopping around will ensure you get the best deal possible.
 However, the lowest-priced boiler service is not always the best for your requirements or your central heating system, which is why it’s essential to do your research before you hire a Gas Safe registered engineer to replace your boiler.

 So when’s best to install a new boiler? -conclusion

-All in all, investing in a new boiler (although it may seem costly upfront) will save you time and money over the years.
+All in all, investing in a new boiler replacement (although it may seem costly upfront) will save you time and money over the years.

 It will also avoid carbon monoxide poisoning (especially when installed by a Gas Safe engineer) and will ensure you stay warm in the colder months.